eduuh/blog/content/en/workshops/git/advancedgit.md

 pinned: true
 ---

-Hello am **eduuh**, I am a newly onboarded **Microsoft Student Ambassador** as of this edit dated **Sep 10, 2020**.
-I want to teach you how I use git in my project development.
-I will also feature **problems i face** during my repository management and how I go around this problems.

-First of all I want to **thank you** for chosing to read this and I hope by the end of this venture you will have learned alot to get started to using git. cheers🍷 Lets get into It.

 #### Learning Objectives.

 Make sure by the end of the workshop you understand atleast on of 👇